kakeiy/kakeiy.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Kakei Yamamoto is a first-year Ph.D. student at Massachusetts Institute of Technology (MIT) in the Department of Electrical Engineering and Computer Science (EECS) under the supervision of [Prof. Martin Wainwright](https://wainwrigwork.github.io/) and [Prof. Sasha Rakhlin](https://www.mit.edu/~rakhlin/).
 I am also affiliated to [the Laboratory for Information and Decision Systems (LIDS)](https://lids.mit.edu/) and [the Institute for Data, Systems, and Society (IDSS)](https://idss.mit.edu/).
+My research interests lie at the intersection of statistics, machine learning, and optimization, recently focusing on the theory of conditional diffusion models.

 Prior to MIT, I graduated in 2023 from the University of Tokyo (UTokyo) with a Bachelors of Engineering in Mathematical Informatics where I performed research on optimization for reinforcement learning in the Department of Applied Mathematics under [Prof. Taiji Suzuki](https://ibis.t.u-tokyo.ac.jp/suzuki/).
 {style="text-align: justify;"}